PseudoMon/nononsensebasicjs/docs/handling-forms.md

 # Form Shenanigans
-I hate forms.
-Every front-end web developer hates forms.
-Those who doesn't are just victims of Stockholm Syndrome.

 As you should know if you know your HTML, a `<form>` is basically just a collection of `<input>`.
 The form can then be submitted by either clicking Enter, pressing a `<button>` or pressing a `<input type="submit">`.
 Some forms transmit the inputted data directly to the server, while some forms process it using JavaScript.
 Because this guide doesn't deal with things in the back-end, I'm just here to tell you about the latter.

-First, if you want to process a form's content with Javascript, remember to use `preventDefault()` as I mentioned before.
+First, by default a form always refresh the page or go to the url in its `action` attribute when you submit it.
+If you want to process a form's content with Javascript, you should disable this with `preventDefault()` as I mentioned in the previous page.

 Each element in the form should have a `name` attribute.
 You can then access those elements through the parent form with their `name` as key.
 Look here: